PixelsCamp/talks/survival-guide-to-information-retrieval-the-quest-to-find-the-golden-goose-with-golden-shoes_jose-marcelino.md

 -----------

 Behind every tiny search box lays a piece of complex engineering routines powered by a hidden field of science, Information Retrieval.
-Ingenious algorithms define the way we find what we are looking for upon search, in the vast pool of documents stored.
+Ingenious algorithms define the way we find what we are searching for, from a vast pool of stored documents.

 **What happens when I type in the search box?**